 Package price includes staying in a standard three-star hotel one room with twin beds adjustable for two people.
-We also provide breakfast, lunch, and candlelight dinner.
-Package price does not include personal expenses for beverage, tips, cloths laundry in the Hotel
+We also provide breakfast, lunch, and a candlelight dinner.
+Package price does not include personal expenses for beverages, tips, clothes laundry in the Hotel

 The package includes vehicle facilities according to the need of people visiting.
 We can arrange the Flights, car, jeep, costar, and bus for traveling.
 All vehicles are luxury to travel with AC

 Our package includes all applicable fees for seven days of sightseeing.
-That includes entry fee to visit Historical world heritage site, sunrise view, mountain flight, religious places visit, and educational zone visit.
+That includes an entry fee to visit Historical world heritage sites, sunrise views, mountain flights, religious places visit, and educational zone visits.